 Update, July 5: Is there no god?
 This story takes yet another tragic turn, as the Associated Press reports the remainder of the bourbon warehouse has collapsed nearly two weeks after the building was first damaged.
 Thankfully, this time it’s less likely any contaminant entered nearby streams (see the update below).
 It’s still unknown whether any whiskey will be salvageable, or what the cause of the structural damage was.

-According to WLKY, the fire caused the bourbon barrels’ supports to collapse, spilling the wooden vessels outside of the building’s walls.
+According to WLKY, the bourbon barrels’ supports collapsed, spilling the wooden vessels outside of the building’s walls.
 Nelson County Emergency Management spokesman Milt Spalding told the station that the building housed 20,000 barrels, of which about half of which crashed to the ground.
 Each barrel full of whiskey weighs about 550 pounds.

 There were no reports of any injuries—except, potentially, to the barrels—but employees of the Environmental Protection Agency were dispatched to determine whether any alcohol had sunk into the surrounding soil or groundwater.
 According to Barton 1792's website, the distillery’s site includes 29 barrel-aging warehouses, so presumably there are other supplies that can offset any bourbon lost.
 Still, seeing any booze—let along 9,000 barrels of it—go to waste during these trying times makes our hearts ache.